pg2455/pg2455.github.io/_posts/2025-06-20-mixed-precision/fp.md

 > Floating-point formats are **intentionally designed to offer higher resolution near zero**, where most computations actually happen.

-This precision bias benefits not only deep learning but also many other fields—like scientific computing and signal processing—where small values dominate and accuracy in the low range is essential.
+This precision bias benefits not only deep learning but also many other fields, like scientific computing and signal processing, where small values dominate and accuracy in the low range is essential.

 ## What is Overflow and Underflow?